ddev/ddev.com/src/pages/blog/ddev-local-release-v0-16-0.md

 To update DDEV-Local follow the steps for [installing and updating](https://ddev.readthedocs.io/en/latest/#installation) for your operating system.
 We’d love to hear your feedback [in the GitHub issue queue](https://github.com/drud/ddev/issues).

-Photo “This morning at 13k feet” by S. Grandchamp.